Portland Natural Disasters: Riskiest Neighborhoods to Buy a Home in 2020

 Don’t buy a home here if: You are sensitive to heat and poor air quality

 An Urban Heat Island occurs when heat trapped by concrete during a hot summer day is radiated back out into the air, resulting in even hotter temperatures the next day and no cooling relief at night.
 The bigger the buildings, the more concrete, and the fewer trees, the worse the UHI index.
-A study by Climate Central found that summer temperatures in central Portland can be up to 19 degrees hotter than rural areas nearby.
-That means on an average 80-degree July day, downtown Portland could be sweltering at close to 100.
+A study by Climate Central found that summer temperatures in central Portland can be up to 19 degrees hotter than in rural areas nearby.
+That means on an average 80°F July day, downtown Portland could be sweltering at close to 100°F.

 Risk Scenario #3: Portland Earthquakes